-Plot showing approximate power handling levels for single mode silica optical fiber with a termination.
+Plot showing approximate input power that can be incident on a single mode silica optical fiber with a termination.
 Each line shows the estimated power level due to a specific damage mechanism.
 The maximum power handling is limited by the lowest power level from all relevant damage mechanisms (indicated by a solid line).